 We heard abot the “buddy concept”: You call the “buddies” in the clubs, pay them a fee, a beer and let them transport and distribute the suppliers boats.
 Participants found that a cheap and unfair way of doing business.
 Clubs use their own trailer, their own van, their own driving time and receive not very much in return.
 Raimond told me that there was a big discussion going on at this point.

 Both are rarely found today.
 Neither this type of underpayment nor the use of club resources.
 Perhaps one or the other financially weak supplier uses this strategy – we think this model is running out.
 As an ad hoc aid, or if unexpected problems come up, it still remains a good model.

 Excursion: How much does it really cost to deliver a boat?

-Price per kilometre: The boat supplier uses a price of 0.25 €/km for the trailer, 0.65 €/km for the tractor unit and 15€ for the driver.
+- Price per kilometre: The boat supplier uses a price of 0.25 €/km for the trailer, 0.65 €/km for the truck and 15€ for the driver.
 That seems actually like a reasonable way where the boat supplier is able to cover the costs while not overcharging their customers.

-A similar model is to charge the amount of seats.
+- A similar model is to charge the amount of seats.
 The price per seat is somewhere between 50€ and 100€.
-If you want to get a Co4x and a Co2x shipped from Hamburg to Bremen (125km), you would pay 350€ (7 x 50€).
+If you want to get a Co4x and a Co2x shipped from A to B, with a distance of max.
+250 km, you would pay 350€ (7 x 50€).

 Boat park and demo boats